-Shoal Bay Holiday Park currently provides a range of amenities and recreational facilities for visitors.
+Halifax Holiday Park currently provides a range of amenities and recreational facilities for visitors.
 To remain competitive as a holiday destination, some of these facilities require refurbishment and/or expansion consistent with anticipated guest usage and prevailing marketplace expectations.
 Additional recreation facilities are proposed as part of future development works.
-In addition, a new amenities building has been installed which has greatly improve the quality of facilities within Shoal Bay Holiday Park.
+In addition, a new amenities building has been installed which has greatly improved the quality of facilities within Halifax Holiday Park.